reem-shaikh/70DaysOfCode/main/23-11/readme.md

 > familiarize with console
-TO OPEN BROWSER CONSOLE:
+TO OPEN BROWSER CONSOLE: options:-
 1. inspect element
 2. more tools- developer tools
 3. F12

 > type this inside Console
-1. variable
+# 1. variable
  - used to store data
  - can assign and update
  - start with ch/ not number